-Mortality for patients from any Markov state was estimated using age- and gender-adjusted estimates for the general population sourced from the USA Human Mortality Database.30 As evidence suggesting that mortality is different among patients with differing severity of MG is lacking, and treatments have not been evaluated for their impact on mortality, treatments in the model were assumed to not have an impact on mortality.
+Mortality for patients from any Markov state was estimated using age- and gender-adjusted estimates for the general population sourced from the USA Human Mortality Database.32 As evidence suggesting that mortality is different among patients with differing severity of MG is lacking, and treatments have not been evaluated for their impact on mortality, treatments in the model were assumed to not have an impact on mortality.

-Health state utilities were derived from a deidentified data source provided by Dr. Barnett.^{31,32} In the dataset, the QMG and EuroQoL EQ5D-5L states were reported for a cohort of 257 patients with gMG.
-Utility was determined using the EQ5D-5L health states and the US-based societal value set developed by Pickard et al.33 The association between QMG and EQ5D-5L was estimated using a univariate linear regression model, including 252 patients with complete QMG scores.
+Health state utilities were derived from a deidentified data source provided by Dr. Barnett.33,34 In the dataset, the QMG and EuroQoL EQ5D-5L states were reported for a cohort of 257 patients with gMG.
+Utility was determined using the EQ5D-5L health states and the US-based societal value set developed by Pickard et al.35 The association between QMG and EQ5D-5L was estimated using a univariate linear regression model, including 252 patients with complete QMG scores.
 The model estimated that patients with a QMG score of "0" had a starting utility of 0.97 and that each 1-point increase in QMG score was associated with a 0.03 decrease in utility.

-Pricing for eculizumab was derived using FSS prices and is shown in Table 4.3.34 Pricing for efgartigimod was not yet known at the time of this draft report.
-However, a public statement from argenx suggested that pricing for efgartigimod would be between the prices of IVIG and eculizumab.35 We, therefore, used a price that was the midpoint of these two treatments for the model.
+Pricing for eculizumab was derived using FSS prices and is shown in Table 4.3.36 Pricing for efgartigimod was not yet known at the time of this report.
+However, a public statement from argenx suggested that pricing for efgartigimod would be between the prices of IVIG and eculizumab.37 We, therefore, used an annual placeholder price for efgartigimod that was the midpoint of these two annual prices for the model.
+Given uncertainty in the recommended dosing frequency, the same placeholder annual efgartigimod price was used regardless of scenarios where efgartigimod efficacy was varied.
+Thus, our analyses are most accurately framed by linking efficacy targets to annualized prices that are consistent with commonly cited cost-effectiveness thresholds.
+An added step would be needed to use this research to estimate weekly dosing unit prices that are consistent with commonly cited cost-effectiveness thresholds.
+Namely, linking dosing frequency patterns with average effectiveness.
 Treatment administration costs were included in the model and are presented in Supplement Table E2.4.